diegovelizo/phenocause/README.md

 ### Obtaining GDS files

-This package is shipped with example GDS files that can be used to follow the tutorial.
-The paths on your system can be retrieved with the following command:
+This package includes example GDS files that can be used to follow the tutorial.
+The paths on your system can be retrieved with the following
+command:

 ``` r
 gds_paths <- system.file(